A home theater system with cables connected to the components

 It is important to note that component video cables only transmit video signals, not audio.
 Therefore, you will need to use separate audio cables, such as RCA or optical cables, to transmit audio signals.
 Make sure to connect the audio cables to the corresponding input jacks on your equipment.

-See also How High to Mount 46 Tv on Wall
+See also How to Remove Swivel Tv Mount From Wall

 Another advantage of using component video connections is that they can transmit high-definition video signals, up to 1080p resolution.
 However, keep in mind that the quality of the video signal may also depend on the quality of the cables you use.
 It is recommended to use high-quality cables to ensure the best possible video quality.